voun7/CustomPaddleOCR/README.md

 **For Converting paddle models to onnx**

-These packages are optional if the model has already been converted.
+These packages are optional if the model being used has already been converted.

 ```
 pip install paddlepaddle==3.1.1